brandnetworks/route53-registrator/README.md

 ## What is it

-Inspired by [registrator](https://github.com/gliderlabs/registrator), route53-registrator watches for docker events created by a named container, and creates or deletes Route53 CNAME records.
+Inspired by [registrator](https://github.com/gliderlabs/registrator), route53-registrator watches for docker events created by a named container, and creates or deletes Route53 CNAME records pointing to the host's public address.

+## Limitations

+The program uses the ec2 metadata service to retrieve the hostname for the instance.
+As a result, the program is tied to usage on AWS EC2 instances for now.

 ## Development